Part-Time Job Incentive Scheme

 The Part-Time Job Incentive scheme is a non-statutory scheme and you cannot appeal a decision to the Social Welfare Appeals Office.
 If you are not happy with a decision on the scheme you can appeal to the Officer in charge of the Part-Time Job Incentive Scheme at your local Intreo Centre or Social Welfare Branch Office.

-Apply to your local Intreo Centre or Social Welfare Branch Office.
+You can apply for the Part-Time Job Incentive Scheme to your local Intreo Centre or Social Welfare Branch Office.